Fact Sheet - Complaints about the actions of agencies

 How will my complaint be handled?

-- allocate the complaint file to a case officer and notify the complainant and the agency
+- allocate the complaint file to a case officer and make preliminary inquiries with the complainant and/or the agency

 - ensure we have all relevant information to progress your complaint, including your consent to the disclosure of your personal information and the details of the complaint.

-Following preliminary inquiries the IPC will assess the information and the agency’s response together with any other relevant information.
+Following preliminary inquiries the IPC will assess the information to decide how to deal with your complaint.

 If the IPC decides to take no action on your complaint, you will be provided with reasons for our decision.